MiMLoader/MiMLoader/CONTRIBUTING.md

 1. **Code Contributions:**
    - Fork the repository and create a new branch for your feature or bug fix.
    - Ensure your code follows the project's coding standards.
-   - Submit a pull request to the `develop` branch.
+   - Submit a pull request to the `main` branch.

 2. **Bug Reports:**
    - If you encounter a bug, please submit a detailed bug report on the [GitHub Issues](https://github.com/ahhhsaturn/mimloader/issues) page.